bitemyapp/freki/README.md

 ## Legal

-Privateer Press does not endorse or in any way sponsor this project.
+The Privateer Press does not endorse or in any way sponsor this project.
-Any the term "Warjack", and others used throughout this project are trademarks of Privateer Press.
+The term "Warjack", and others used throughout this project are trademarks of the Privateer Press.

 ## License